cockroachdb/docs/v22.2/cockroachdb-feature-availability.md

 ### Password authentication without TLS

-For deployments where transport security is already handled at the infrastructure level (e.g., IPSec with DMZ), and TLS-based transport security is not possible or not desirable, CockroachDB now supports delegating transport security to the infrastructure with the flag `--accept-sql-without-tls` (in preview) for [`cockroach start`](cockroach-start.html#security).
+For deployments where transport security is already handled at the infrastructure level (e.g., IPSec with DMZ), and TLS-based transport security is not possible or not desirable, CockroachDB supports delegating transport security to the infrastructure with the flag `--accept-sql-without-tls` for [`cockroach start`](cockroach-start.html#security).

 With this flag, SQL clients can establish a session over TCP without a TLS handshake.
 They still need to present valid authentication credentials, for example a password in the default configuration.
 Different authentication schemes can be further configured as per `server.host_based_authentication.configuration`.